Advanced Configuration

 - Open Webhook settings in EVA

-- Enter webhook details
+- Enter the Webhook details

-- URL: Paste the Teams webhook URL
+- URL: Paste the Webhook URL copied from Teams

 - Save